 In 2007, a century had passed since Agatha Christie published her first novel, 'The Murder of Roger Ackroyd', and introduced the world to Hercule Poirot.
-Laura Thompson’s biography vividly recreates the Edwardian world of Christie’s upbringing, examines her key relationships, including those with her two husbands and her daughter, and delves into the lingering mysteries of her life, most notably her infamous eleven-day disappearance in 1926.
+Time for an autobiography of Agatha Christie, the heirs thought.
+Enter Laura Thompson’s biography 'Agatha Christie: An English Mystery'.
+Thompson vividly recreates the Edwardian world of Christie’s upbringing, examines her key relationships, including those with her two husbands and her daughter, and delves into the lingering mysteries of her life, most notably her infamous eleven-day disappearance in 1926.

-Writing about Agatha Christie is itself an exercise worthy of Hercule Poirot or Jane Maprle, but Thompson approaches the task with impressive resources: she had full access to Christie’s letters, papers, and writing notebooks, plus several interviews with her grandson, daughter, son-in-law, and other family members.
+Writing about Agatha Christie is itself an exercise worthy of Hercule Poirot or Jane Marple, but Thompson approaches the task with impressive resources: she had full access to Christie’s letters, papers, and writing notebooks, plus several interviews with her grandson, daughter, son-in-law, and other family members.

 The result is a rich portrait that illuminates both the meticulous craftsmanship of Christie’s detective fiction and the complexities of her private life.